 - Broken bones,

 - Sprained ankles,

 - Spinal cord injuries, and

 - Any long-term treatment that may be required.

-The more severe your injuries, the more your case will be worth due to higher medical bills and the possibility of long term effects.
+The more severe your injuries, the more your slip and fall case will be worth, due to higher medical bills and the possibility of long-term effects.

 As stated, the extent of your injuries will dictate how much you incur in medical bills.
 Severe injuries result in more expensive medical bills that may require medical expenses well into the future.

 Long-Term Effects and Disability